kapilgautamin/BTree-Indexing/README.md

 The program runs entirely from the command line.
 Each of the functions and their command-line parameters are given below, assuming the name of the program is INDEX:

-1. Create an index.
+1. <b>Create an index.</b>
  This takes four parameters:

     A.	-create

     B.	The name of a text file to be indexed.

     C.	The name of an output index that is created.
 Using the extension.indx for this.

     D.	How many bytes of the record, starting from the first position, are considered to be the key.
 If the record contains fewer characters than the key length, pad the key on the right with blanks.
     If the output file exists, overwrite it.

 Build the index by starting with a blank structure and inserting new keys.
 There may be duplicate keys in the input file.
 Your program should list them and the line number of the input file on which they occur.
 Duplicates are not inserted into the B+ tree.
 The command line is:

- INDEX -create input_file output_file key_size
+> INDEX -create input_file output_file key_size

+For example:

-For example: INDEX -create TestData.txt MyIndex.indx 15
+> INDEX -create TestData.txt MyIndex.indx 15

---Creates an index with a key length of 15 bytes.
+Creates an index with a key length of 15 bytes.

-INDEX –create TestData.txt MyIndex.indx 21
+> INDEX –create TestData.txt MyIndex.indx 21

---Creates an index with a key length of 21 bytes.
+Creates an index with a key length of 21 bytes.

-2. Find a record by key.
+2. <b>Find a record by key. </b>

 This displays the entire record, including the key, and gives its position, in bytes, within the file.
 If the key is not in the index, the program gives a message to that effect.
 As you can guess, the reason for having the name of the text file in the B+ tree index is so we can find it for this and the subsequent command.
 The command line is:

-INDEX -find index_filename key
+> INDEX -find index_filename key

 for example, if you ran this command line:

- INDEX -find MyIndex.indx 11111111111111A
+> INDEX -find MyIndex.indx 11111111111111A

 the program displays a message that the key was not found.
 The command line

- INDEX -find MyIndex.indx  64541668700164B
+> INDEX -find MyIndex.indx  64541668700164B

 would display:  At 2127, record:  64541668700164B ANESTH, BIOPSY OF NOSE